Udemy vs Pluralsight: Comparison Review for Instructors & Students (2023)

 Pluralsight: Pricing Structure

 Pluralsight has a subscription-based pricing system.
-They have three levels of pricing that is split into annual & monthly payment plans.
+They have three levels of pricing that are split into annual & monthly payment plans.

 There are also team-based plans for companies.
-The pricing packages differ with the features it provides.
+The pricing packages differ in the features they provide.
 It starts with a basic plan at $29 a month.

-• Professional package – This includes everything in the Premium package and additionally provide you analytics for $579 per user per year.
+- Professional package – This includes everything in the Premium package and additionally provides you analytics for $579 per user per year.
 The analytics features include trend analytics & usage analytics.

 All plans have free trials.